 Certificate – Early Childhood Development Certificate

-The purpose of the one-year Early Childhood Development Certificate is to enhance the quality of the child care by defining, evaluating, and recognizing the competence of the child care providers and home visitor.
-Students will become knowledgeable and skilled professional teachers of young children through integration of study and experience.
-Early Childhood Development (ECD) one-year certificate program can be used to meeting the National Credentialing Program Child Development Associate (CDA) requirements;480 clock hours of field experience and 120 hours of seminar professional education instruction.
-Students will have hands on training to complete and present their CDA Portfolio, the 6 Competency goals and 13-Functional areas.
-(ECD) One- Year Certificate transfers in to an AAS Early Childhood Education Degree.
-The CDA is a requirement fort he Blackfeet Head Start, Blackfeet Childcare Center and Browning Public School Childcare.
-Earning a CDA, helps make students more employable for our community.
+The purpose of the one-year Early Childhood Development Certificate is to enhance the quality of child care by defining, evaluating, and recognizing the competence of the child care providers and home visitor.
+Students will become knowledgeable and skilled professional teachers of young children through the integration of study and experience.
+Early Childhood Development (ECD) one-year certificate program can be used to meeting the National Credentialing Program Child Development Associate (CDA) requirements, 480 clock hours of field experience, and 120 hours of seminar professional education instruction.
+Students will have hands-on training to complete and present their CDA Portfolio, the 6 Competency goals, and 13-Functional areas.
+(ECD) One- Year Certificate transfers into an AAS Early Childhood Education Degree.
+The CDA is a requirement fort he Blackfeet Head Start, Blackfeet Childcare Center, and Browning Public School Childcare.
+Earning a CDA helps make students more employable for our community.